craigtrupp/SQL/Marketing_Analytics_CaseStudy/WindowFunctions.md

 ) AS summarised_data;
 ```

-* Produces same table output as above SUM and WINDOW function
+* Produces same table output as above SUM and WINDOW function just above the reminder above

 <br>